TeskaLabs/Frame-Transporter/README.md

 The high-performance networking library for C and POSIX.

 It is designed for implementation of various communication protocols on a client and server side in a event-driven programming paradigm.
-It means that you can quickly build for example a high-performance web server or MQTT client.
+It means that you can quickly build for example a high-performance web server, MQTT client and so on.

 libft is a workhorse behind several enterprise products that see a large-scale production deployments e.g. in a telco segment.